chuanenlin/whichframe/README.md

----
-title: Which Frame?
-emoji: 🔍
-colorFrom: purple
-colorTo: purple
-sdk: streamlit
-app_file: whichframe.py
----

 # Which Frame?

 🧠 Search a video **semantically** with OpenAI's CLIP neural network.
 ❓ Example: Which frame has a person with sunglasses and earphones?

-🔍 Try searching with text, image, or text + image.
+🔍 Search with text, image, or text + image.

 ---